emacsattic/passthword/README.md

 Issue `M-x passthword` to select a password, the username will be briefly shown through 'message and the password copied for you to yank.

+You can also delete a password through `M-x passthword-delete`.